northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 # Using Module

-The module system on Discovery includes many commonly used scientific software packages that you can load in your path when you need it and unload it when you no longer need it.
+The module system on the cluster includes many commonly used scientific software packages that you can load in your path when you need it and unload it when you no longer need it.

-Use the `module avail` command to show a list of the most currently available software on Discovery.
+Use the `module avail` command to show a list of the most currently available software on the cluster.

 :::{note}
 Some modules might conflict with each other, resulting in the software not behaving as expected.